 Navigating plan and benefit options can be challenging, especially when you’re encountering dozens of potentially unfamiliar health insurance terms.
-We put together a handy guide that includes 20 of the most common words and acts associated with the Insurance Marketplace, so you can feel confident when comparing and selecting plans.
+We put together a handy guide that includes 20 of the most common words and acts associated with health insurance, so you can feel confident when comparing and selecting plans.

 Let’s dive in!

 Often referred to as the ACA, PPACA, or Obamacare – the Affordable Care Act is comprehensive health care reform signed into law in March 2010.
 One of the primary goals of the ACA is to make health insurance more affordable and accessible, providing consumers with tax credits that can overall lower the cost of their health insurance — depending on their household size and income.

 The “Health Insurance Marketplace” (sometimes referred to as the “exchange”) is the one-stop shopping and enrollment service created by the ACA.
 For many states, the federal government runs the Marketplace via HealthCare.gov.
 However, some states run their own Marketplace on different websites.